Of the roughly 117 billion people who have ever lived on this planet, we are the first to glimpse this far into space. Just think about that.

 Christopher Sanchez

-Christopher Sanchez is an accomplished technologist, entrepreneur, investor, author, and advisor.
-He serves as a Senior Advisor to G7/G20 Governments, top academic institutions, institutional investors, startups, and Fortune 500 companies.
-He has been featured in WIRED, Forbes, the Wall Street Journal, Business Insider, MIT Sloan, and numerous other publications.
+Professor Christopher Sanchez is internationally recognized technologist, entrepreneur, investor, and advisor.
+He serves as a Senior Advisor to G20 Governments, top academic institutions, institutional investors, startups, and Fortune 500 companies.
+He is a columnist for Fast Company Mexico writing on AI, emerging tech, trade, and geopolitics.

 Previous